Dem campaign chief says GOP congressional moderates try to avoid talking abortion, guns - NewsBreak

 “It’s a big deal everywhere and, and there’s no happy talking it.
 It’s a problem,” Maloney said.
 “Working people are really struggling with gas and groceries in particular.”

-The post Dem campaign chief says GOP congressional moderates try to avoid talking abortion, guns appeared first on Kansas Reflector .
+The post Dem campaign chief says GOP congressional moderates try to avoid talking abortion, guns appeared first on Nevada Current .